 The Swan Valley is home to several provincial parks – the perfect place to enjoy camping, boating, scuba diving, water sports or just a relaxing day at the beach.

 Whether you are looking for a serious sport fishing experience or a casual family fishing trip, our world class fishing is sure to please.
-Our numerous lakes and rivers are home to many species of native & stocked fish including Arctic Char, Brook Trout, Channel Catfish, Lake Trout, Muskellunge, Northern Pike, Perch, Rainbow Trout, Splake, Small Mouth Bass, Walleye (Pickerel) and Whitefish.
+Our numerous lakes and rivers are home to many species of native & stocked fish including Arctic Char, Brook Trout, Lake Trout, Muskellunge, Northern Pike, Perch, Rainbow Trout, Splake, Small Mouth Bass, Walleye (Pickerel) and Whitefish.
 The “Go Fishing” page on the Swan Valley Sport Fishing website has more info.

 Back Country Adventure